 Frequently Asked Questions

-The term refers to a tax-deferred exchange that allows for the disposal of an asset and the acquisition of another similar asset without generating a tax liability from the sale of the first asset.
+The term refers to a tax-deferred exchange that allows for the disposal of an asset and the acquisition of another similar asset while deferring taxes from the sale of the first asset.

 The definition of an accredited investor can be found in Rule 501 of Regulation D. Click here to read the full rule.